Prentice Cooper: Governor

-In 1936, Cooper was elected to the Tennessee Senate, representing Bedford, Coffee, and Moore counties.
+In 1936 Cooper was elected to the Tennessee Senate, representing Bedford, Coffee, and Moore counties.
 In 1938, he ran for his party's nomination for governor with the support of Memphis political boss E. H. Crump.
-Crump was at the height of his power in state politics, and had had a falling out with the incumbent, Gordon Browning, over state appointments.
+Crump was at the height of his power in state politics and had had a falling out with the incumbent, Gordon Browning, over state appointments.
 He spent thousands of dollars on ads to boost Cooper's image and assail Browning, and Cooper won the nomination, 231,852 votes to 158,854.
 In the general election, he defeated the Republican candidate, Howard Baker, Sr., 210,567 votes to 83,031.

-In the 1940 governor's race, Cooper defeated Knoxville inventor George Roby Dempster in the Democratic primary, and defeated C. Arthur Bruce by a more than 2-to-1 margin in the general election.
-In the 1942 race, Judge J. Ridley Mitchell, who despised Crump, sought the party's nomination for governor, but was defeated by Cooper, 171,259 votes to 124,037.
+In the 1940 governor's race, Cooper defeated Knoxville inventor George Roby Dempster in the Democratic primary, and he defeated C. Arthur Bruce by a more than 2-to-1 margin in the general election.
+In the 1942 race, Judge J. Ridley Mitchell, who despised Crump, sought the party's nomination for governor but was defeated by Cooper, 171,259 votes to 124,037.
 Cooper easily defeated Republican candidate C.N.
 Frazier in the general election.
 Constitutional term limits prevented Cooper from seeking reelection in 1944.

 Cooper was Tennessee's governor during World War II.
 In 1940, anticipating the U.S. entry into the war, he organized the Tennessee State Defense Council, which many other states would later imitate.
 He also coordinated the establishment of draft boards, organized a state guard to replace the National Guard (which had been called up to active service), and established a model Home Food Supply Program.
 Large defense-related facilities were built throughout the state, including Fort Campbell, most of which is in Tennessee despite its Kentucky address, a naval training base in Millington, and Sewart Air Force Base in Smyrna.
 Defense-related plants, employing thousands of Tennesseans, were also built, among them a gunpowder plant at Millington, a shell-loading factory in Milan, and an aircraft factory in Nashville.